openkim/kliff/docs/source/modules/uq.rst

 Autocorrelation length
 ^^^^^^^^^^^^^^^^^^^^^^

-In Markov chain, the position at step :math:`i` is not independent from the previous step.
+In the Markov chain, the position at step :math:`i` is not independent of the previous step.
 However, after several iterations (denote this number by :math:`\tau`, which is the autocorrelation length), the walker will "forget" where it started, i.e., the position at step :math:`i` is independent from step :math:`(i + \tau)`.
-Thus, we need to only keep every :math:`\tau \text{-th}` step to obtain the independent, unceorrelated samples.
+Thus, we need to only keep every :math:`\tau \text{-th}` step to obtain the independent, uncorrelated samples.

 The estimation of the autocorrelation length in KLIFF is done via the function :func:`~kliff.uq.mcmc_utils.autocorr`, which wraps over